Reserve your spot in the caravan.

 can i just stay in mexico after the trip?

 Absolutely!
-You don’t have to follow us back north.
-A lot of people fall in love with Baja and decide to stay forever, and others take the ferry to "mainland Mexico" and keep driving all the way down to Argentina (like we did).
+You don’t have to follow us back north (but you may miss a lot of fun with your new friends!).
+A lot of people fall in love with Baja and decide to stay forever, and others decide to venture further south and take the ferry to "mainland Mexico", eventually driving all the way down to Argentina (like we did).
 If that’s you, we’ll happily help you figure out the logistics at no extra charge.
-Plus, the caravan doesn’t start heading north until Day 17, so you’ll still get plenty of time to enjoy the full Baja Good experience before peeling off into your own adventure.

 What if I Need to cancel?